-Congressman Dwight Evans is a two-term representative from Pennsylvania’s 3rd district (the 2nd before the 2018 redistricting).
-He sought election to Congress for the first time in 2016, defeating incumbent Chaka Fattah in a major upset in the Democratic primary.
-This followed a nearly four-decade-long career in the State House representing the 203rd district, a post he took up at the age of 26 – making history along the way by becoming the first African-American chairman of the body’s Appropriations Committee in 1990.
+Congressman Dwight Evans represents Pennsylvania’s 3rd Congressional District.
+He sought election to Congress for the first time in 2016, following a nearly four-decade-long career in the State House.
+As a state representative, he made history by being entering office at only 26 years old and later by serving as the African-American chairman of the body’s Appropriations Committee in 1990.
 Previously, Evans had worked as a teacher in Philadelphia and as a job developer for the city’s Urban League.

 Since his first term in Congress, Rep. Evans has proven to be a strong supporter on many issues of central importance to J Street.
 Rep. Evans has shown that he values a diplomatic, peaceful approach to conflict resolution in the Middle East.
 In the last Congress, he was a cosponsor of House Resolution 326, which reaffirmed Congress’s commitment to a two-state solution and opposed settlement expansion and annexation.